 There are far more countries competing in Olympic-class boats than there are available spots at the Olympic Games.
 Therefore, athletes must first secure a berth for the United States in their chosen class before they are eligible to qualify as individuals to Team USA.
 The table below outlines the events at which each class can qualify the U.S. as a country for representation in Tokyo.

-View all Qualified Countries (as of 2019 Finn European Championships)
+View all Qualified Countries (Updated as of September 5, 2019)